-Also located on Ford Island is the Pacific Aviation Museum, which is a must-visit for any aviation buff.
-Pacific Aviation Museum Audio tour includes languages in English, Spanish, Japanese, Korean, Cantonese, and Mandarin.
+Also located on Ford Island is the Pearl Harbor Aviation Museum, which is a must-visit for any aviation buff.
+Pearl Harbor Aviation Museum Audio tour includes languages in English, Spanish, Japanese, Korean, Cantonese, and Mandarin.
 Narrated Audio Tour at USS Arizona – Features the voices of Pearl Harbor survivors and noted National Park Service Pearl Harbor historian Daniel Martinez.
 USS Bowfin Submarine Museum & Park – Enjoy a narrated audio tour of the submarine (designated a national historic landmark) and learn about her wartime service.

 The exhibit shows relics directly from the attack including pieces of downed Japanese planes and the binoculars that had been used on the bridge of the battleship the USS Arizona, which was sunk in the attack.
 A telegram telling of the attack on Pearl Harbor and a West Point cadet’s letter afterward seeking advice from his father, General Dwight Eisenhower, are among exhibits at a U.S. museum illustrating the shock and horror that catapulted the United States into World War Two.